6 Types of Demand Forecasting + Projection Benefits, Methods, and More

 Because the Delphi method allows the experts to build on each other’s knowledge and opinions, the end result is considered a more informed consensus.

 The econometric demand forecasting method accounts for relationships between economic factors.
-For example, when the COVID-19 pandemic became widespread in 2020, there was an increased demand in online shopping as customers locked down and avoided the in-store experience.
+For example, when the COVID-19 pandemic became widespread in 2020, there was an increased demand for online shopping as customers locked down and avoided the in-store experience.
 Another economic example could be an increase in disposable income coinciding with an increase in travel, as more people book vacations with their extra money.

 While it may sound simple in theory, the econometric demand forecasting methodology can be extremely challenging, as forecasters are rarely able to conduct controlled experiments in which only one variable is changed and the response of the subject to that change is measured.
 Instead, econometrics are determined using a complex system of related equations, in which all variables may change at the same time.
 There’s a reason those that employ this method aren’t just forecasters.
 They have their own title: Econometricians.